 This course will examine the connections between the music, poetry and literature, and the social and cultural revolutions of expression.
 Beginning with hip-hop's roots in jazz and reggae, students will trace the movements and ideas that emerged to produce the hip-hop culture enjoyed by many today.
 Topics will include political and social revolutions, censorship, technology, and the aligned art forms that became the pillars of modern hip-hop; rap, graffiti, break dancing, mc'ing, and knowledge.
-Students should expect to investigate the music through both music and non-music exploration, including poets like Langston Hughes, Allen Ginsburg, Jack Kerouac, Gregory Corso; artists like Banksy, Iz the Wiz, See; political movements and petition groups like Jamaican Labour Party, People's National Party, Parents Music Resource Center, and more.
+Students will investigate Hip Hop through both music and non-music exploration, including poets like Langston Hughes, Allen Ginsburg, Jack Kerouac, Gregory Corso; artists like Banksy, Iz the Wiz, See; political movements and petition groups like Jamaican Labour Party, People's National Party, Parents Music Resource Center, and more.
 Course work will be lecture, research, reflection, and discussion based.
 Students should expect to improve upon writing, research, application of technology, critical thinking and debate.
-There will be an in class public speaking and performance component.

-884 GUITAR I CP 2.5 Credits
+884 GUITAR I

 This course will cover the basics of guitar, music fundamentals and essential theory.
 The guitar will be introduced at a beginner's level with instruction in the accompanying notation.
 A history of the guitar and overview of different musical styles will be studied as well.
 The course aims to create an appreciation for music through playing.
 Students should expect to play alone, in small groups, and as a large ensemble.
 There will be a performance component.
 There may be a requirement for students to participate in at least one evening performance as part of the students grade.
 Guitars will be provided for class use and students will be required to have a tuner or download a tuner app to their phone.
-In the event of virtual or hybrid instruction, certain aspects of this course may be modified